Your IPv4 Block Stays Yours: How Leasing Actually Works

 Remediation responsibility

-A professionally structured lease should specify which party is responsible for blacklist removal.
+A professionally structured IPv4 lease should specify which party is responsible for blacklist removal.
 Industry practice assigns this obligation to the lessee for blacklistings that occur during their tenancy.
 The lessor retains the right to take over remediation if the lessee fails to act within a defined window.

-IP address leasing safety at the reputation level is therefore a contractual and monitoring question, not simply a technical one.
+IP leasing safety at the reputation level is therefore a contractual and monitoring question, not simply a technical one.
 Owners who select lessees through a vetted marketplace and include proper acceptable-use provisions are substantially better protected than those arranging informal leases without written terms.

 End-of-Lease Mechanics – Reclaiming Your Block